 Outlaw Blues

-¶ 3 Leave a comment on paragraph 3 0 According to the records of the the first day of the Bringing It All Back Home recording sessions, Outlaw Blues was originally named California, Dylan rewrote it and re-recorded it the next day as Outlaw Blues.
+On the first day of the Bringing It All Back Home recording sessions, what became Outlaw Blues was called California, Dylan rewrote it and re-recorded it the next day.
 He apparently has never given it any thought since: he’s never played it live.
 Yet there is much of interest in this seemly throw-away tune.
-That there is so much to tell tells us something about Dylan’s art.

-¶ 7 Leave a comment on paragraph 7 0 “Ain’t it hard to stumble” is probably borrowed from the very well-known traditional song I’m a Stranger Here, the title of which Dylan would use later in his song Nobody ‘Cept You, released on the Bootleg Series Volumes 1-3.
+“Ain’t it hard to stumble” is probably borrowed from the very well-known traditional song I’m a Stranger Here, the title of which Dylan would use later in his song Nobody ‘Cept You, released on The Bootleg Series Volumes 1-3.
 Dylan may have learned Stranger from Odetta, a popular folksinger and one of his early influences.
-Stranger must be a favorite of his, since he again borrowed the phrase, “worried man”, for Dignity and the “saddle” image is used in Country Pie, Unbelievable, Gates of Eden, and Idiot Wind.
+Stranger must be a favorite of his since he again borrowed the phrase, “worried man”, for Dignity, and the “saddle” image is used in Country Pie, Unbelievable, Gates of Eden, and Idiot Wind.

 Ain’t it hard to stumble when you’ve got no place to fall?